-Genre: Action/Adventure; Starring: Pierce Brosnan, Judi Dench, Teri Hatcher, Desmond Llewelyn, Jonathan Pryce, Michelle Yeoh; Director: Roger Spottiswoode; Author: Bruce Feirstein; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: United Artists (MGM)
+Genre: Action/Adventure; Starring: Pierce Brosnan, Judi Dench, Teri Hatcher, Desmond Llewelyn, Jonathan Pryce, Michelle Yeoh; Director: Roger Spottiswoode; Author: Bruce Feirstein; Runtime (in minutes): 119; MPAA Rating: PG-13; Distributor: United Artists (MGM)

 Posted January 16 1998 — 12:00 AM EST

 - James Bay adds some tambourine to Rihanna, Kanye West's 'FourFiveSeconds'

 - Constance Wu of 'Fresh Off the Boat' opens up about the show's controversial start

 - Kelela and Arca team up for the gorgeous future-R&B track 'A Message'

 - Elizabeth Henstridge talks 'Agents of SHIELD'...while playing 'Mario Kart'

 - Modest Mouse share 'Of Course We Know,' announce tour dates

 - Jon Stewart gives WWE foe the 'Daily Shoe'--below the belt